CorruptedByCPU/Cyjon/README.md

 ### Requirements:

   - 16 MiB of RAM (1 MiB after 0x00100000)
-  - keyboard at PS2 port
+  - keyboard and mouse at PS2 port

 ### Optional: